 ADR visa requirements

-To qualify under the ADR route, an applicant must meet the various requirements as an adult dependent relative, again contained within Section E-ECDR: Eligibility for entry clearance.
-As such, in addition to satisfying the requisite relationship requirement, if the applicant is either the sponsor’s parent/grandparent they must not be in a subsisting relationship with a partner unless that person is also the sponsor’s parent or grandparent and is applying for entry clearance at the same time as the applicant.
+To qualify under the ADR route, an applicant must meet the various requirements as an adult dependent relative.
+In addition to satisfying the requisite relationship requirement, if the applicant is either the sponsor’s parent/grandparent they must not be in a subsisting relationship with a partner unless that person is also the sponsor’s parent or grandparent and is applying for entry clearance at the same time as the applicant.
 They must also satisfy the following criteria:

 - The applicant will be adequately maintained, accommodated and cared for in the UK by the sponsor without recourse to public funds.